 As a result of Michael’s visit, I have written two articles that capture what I learned from him.
 This article focuses on the subject of soil humus (which Michael calls carbon matrix).
 The second article, Loving the Soil – Part 2: Using Organic Matter Intelligently, is about the use of organic matter in soil building and land restoration.

 Michael Meléndrez is the preeminent pioneering expert on rehabilitating soils in the world—the kind of person who makes or breaks an international soils conference.
 He just happens to live in nearby New Mexico and is good friends with the teacher of my soils class.
 In October, Michael, his assistant Anna and his daughter Amanda stopped by on their way through Arizona from New Mexico to present at a conference (on oak trees) in California.
 What an honor it was for our class to have his special attention for several hours—even beyond normal class time.
 I recorded the event on video and have included the formal part of his presentation at the end of this article.
+[I apologize, but the video had to be removed due to proprietary issues.]

 One of Michael Meléndrez’s greatest contributions to soil science is that he made some revolutionary discoveries about soil humus.
 Many of us know that the presence of and creation of soil humus is the key to rich, dark, healthy, stable, nutrient-dense and water-efficient soil because it makes nutrients and water available to plants and holds them in supply until needed.
 These are really important capabilities especially in arid or depleted environments.
 But it turns out that there is a lot more to humus than I previously realized.